rtfmp/rtfmp.github.io/_posts/2015-03-26-change-hostname-rhel7.md

     [rtfmp@centos7 ~]$ hostname

 ##Using nmtui<a id="nmtui"></a>
 nmtui is a text based graphical tool.
-Simply run `nmtui` from the terminal as root or via sudo and choose `set system hostname`.
-Next restart hostnamed.
+Simply run `nmtui` from the terminal as root or via sudo and choose `set system hostname` and restart hostnamed.

     [rtfmp@centos7 ~]$ nmtui
     [rtfmp@centos7 ~]$ sudo systemctl restart systemd-hostnamed